 Back in June of this year, we wrote about the continuing frustration that lawmakers on Capitol Hill were still debating what form a federal privacy bill should take.
-Since then, matters have continue to drag on.
+Since then, matters have continued to drag on.
 So it’s really no surprise that a growing number of states have chosen to make their own arrangements for consumer privacy.

 But not everyone is in favor of state-level privacy laws.